sourcery-ai/sourcery-vscode/README.md

 Get feedback on your code anytime you want.
 Sourcery can review your code directly in your IDE, looking at the branch you're currently on or the uncommitted changes you have.

 ### GitHub & GitLab Pull Request Review

 ![Sourcery Reviewing GitHub PRs](https://raw.githubusercontent.com/sourcery-ai/sourcery-vscode/main/assets/Sourcery_Code_Review.gif)

 Sourcery can help you speed up code reviews and clean up every new commit by automatically reviewing each of your GitHub pull requests.
+This also gives you a PR summary, can generate PR titles, and posts a reviewers guide to the PR, including diagrams and a breakdown of the changes.

 To get started, add [Sourcery to your GitHub repo](https://github.com/apps/sourcery-ai/installations/new) or [GitLab project](https://app.sourcery.ai/login?connection=gitlab).
 Sourcery will then start reviewing every new pull request automatically!